-As a business consultant, with my many decades of observations and interactions with successful businessmen, I have noticed that most of them share some common destiny attributes that set them apart from others:
+As a business consultant with decades of experience, I have observed and interacted with numerous successful businessmen.
+I have noticed that many of them share common attributes that set them apart from others:

-1. Their extraordinary instinct in recruiting and making good use of the right talents;
+1. Extraordinary instincts in recruiting and utilizing the right talents.

 3. Far-sighted vision